What’s in a name? When it comes to horse names, plenty!

 This Sanskrit name means “running like a horse.”

 In “Game of Thrones,” Arya Stark rides a mysterious white horse.

 Another Sanskrit option, Asva references the strength and speed of horses.

-This seasonal name calls to mind harvest season on the farm and works great for horses with coats the colors of fallen leaves, like brown or reddish.
+This fall-inspired name calls to mind harvest season on the farm and works great for horses with coats the colors of fallen leaves, like buckskin (brown) or reddish.